 - Next, to verify your identity, you need to scan an ID document such as a driver's license or passport, take a photo of yourself, and send these to Aspiration.
 It may take another 1-2 days for Aspiration to review these.

 - At this point, you may be flagged for some reason (we were), and asked to submit additional documentation, such as bank statements.
 This additional review can take another couple of days.

 - After your verification process is complete and your minium deposit has arrived, you can start using your Aspiration account.

 At Aspiration you can open your bank account only in USD.
 The connected Spend, Save and Investment accounts are also all available only in USD.

-The Aspiration Debit Card is issued by Coastal Community Bank, based in Washington State, while Aspiration will assign a specific Program Bank list to your account.
-Here is a list of Aspiration's current eight Program Banks, all FDIC members:
+The Aspiration Debit Card is issued by Coastal Community Bank, based in Washington State, while Aspiration will assign a specific Priority List of Banks to your account.
+Here is a list of Aspiration's current Program Banks, all FDIC members:

 - Coastal Community Bank